MeganYTan/GetADadJoke.com/README.md

 * save a joke by making it a favorite
 * viewing all favorite jokes

-Getadadjoke.com is built with Angular and uses the API from [icanhazdadjoke API](https://icanhazdadjoke.com/).
+GetADadJoke.com is built with Angular and uses the API from [icanhazdadjoke API](https://icanhazdadjoke.com/).

+Access GetADadJoke.com on GitHub Pages [here](https://meganytan.github.io/GetADadJoke.com/).

 # Build process